Twilio API credentials export TWILIO_ACCOUNT_SID=ACXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX export TWILIO_AUTH_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX # Twilio phone number export TWILIO_NUMBER=+15552737123

 Since TwiML sometimes contains sensitive information such as phone numbers, we don't want just anybody accessing the TwiML.

-Now that we know a request originates from Twilio let's move on and look at the TwiML response we'll be sending.
+Now that we know a request originates from Twilio let's move on and look at the TwiML response we'll send.

 TwiML is a set of verbs and nouns written in XML that Twilio reads as instructions.